 The Clockwise meeting scheduler maximizes Focus Time for everyone on the team.
 It scans the calendars of everyone in the meeting, and suggests the time that will best preserve everyone’s Focus Time and doesn’t conflict with any other meetings.

-When everyone on a team uses Clockwise’s Meeting Scheduler, Focus Time events, and Autopilot features, everyone gets to spend less time on scheduling meetings.
+When everyone on a team uses Clockwise’s Meeting Scheduler, Focus Time events, and flexible meetings features, everyone gets to spend less time on scheduling meetings.
 And, those meetings are automatically scheduled to maximize Focus Time.

 Our calendars got messy together.
 With Clockwise we can work together to tame the chaos, reduce the manual work, and make more time for heads-down work.